![]() |

 |

 The WXOX crew provided live coverage of the festival events for listeners worldwide on www.artxfm.com and through the free WXOX Apps.
 Back in Louisville, audiences were able to tune in through their radios on WXOX 97.1 FM and WXND 100.9 FM.
 Class of 2025 High School Graduates - Aaron Ziegler (DJ SoTek),) Lila Hayden (musician), Jordan Gray (documentarian), and Maxwell $ Selby (broadcaster) - were selected for their unique talents to represent WXOX in the nation's capitol.
+Station Co-Founders Sharon Scott (General Manager) and Sean Selby (Cheif Operator) provided backstage and technical assistance during the 2025 Festival.
 Connect with ARTxFM on social media:

 WXOX FOLKLIFE CREW MAX $ SELBY WXOX Next Wave Director ![]() Maxwell Cash Selby was born into the ART FM family and has been an integral part of the station's development since day one.
 Over the years he has played many roles from program coordinator to graphic designer to technical assistant.
 He has been a DJ and station promoter for WXOX 97.1 FM since he was a child and has recently cultivated a number of youth initiatives for student broadcasters nationwide including the Next Wave Teen Academy and the 2024 Grassroots Radio Conference Student Radio Summit.
 His published works include technical contributions to Radio World Magazine and Wiley’s For Dummies series.
 Outside of the studio, Max has served as Class President, Founder of his school’s Future Problem Solvers Team, Quick Recall Champion, and AP Scholar.
 He is a curator and an artmaker; a skateboarder and a squash player.
-Max loves a city full of music and is continuing his work in radio at WTUL 91.5 FM at Tulane University this fall.
+Max loves a city full of music and is continuing his work in radio and pursuing a degree in Music Business at WTUL 91.5 FM at Tulane University.
 LILA HAYDEN Musician / Speech Champion

 |